 Synthetic Colors — A carcinogenic skin irritant.

 The bottom line is that the chemicals we put into products are gross and could be making us feel fat and sad.
 So, what’s that got to do with fish?
 Well, remember, your body contains all of the elements and energies present in all of nature.
 Your beautiful body is a microcosm of Mother Nature.
 When you have excess chemical fake estrogens in the river of your blood, Big Mama has excess chemicals in Her own rivers.
 Just like those chemicals create imbalances in our cells and tissues, the run-off of the shampoo in your drain creates phyto-estrogenic waters in our oceans and rivers that blast fish with heaping helping of our chemical consumerism.
 And any biologist can tell you, that many fish and other animal populations are seeing a “femininzation” of the species, as high phytoestrogens begin to neuter males.
 This is serious stuff.
 And if you are anything like me, the last thing we want is a world full of neutered males!
-With so many natural hair care alternatives these days, you have a lot of choices.
+With so many natural and ayurvedic hair care alternatives these days, you have a lot of choices.

 - Absolute Beauty’s Dry Shampoo: Mix equal parts cornmeal + almond meal + orris root.
 Massage into dry scalp and brush out, or shake off, excess.